-Lightly seasoned lamb shanks are roasted until the meat falls off the bone and served with baby potatoes and favas beans in a minty creme fraiche sauce.
+Lightly seasoned lamb shanks are roasted until the meat falls off the bone to make this recipe for Lamb Shanks with Fava Beans.
+So good when served with minty creme fraiche sauce.
 Pure comfort food.

 We were talking about these outrageous Merquez Lamb Shanks during lunch the other day as we wandered into one of my favorite magazine stores downtown and there on the counter was the UK Food and Travel magazine with it’s glossy cover tempting our taste-buds.
 Mouths watering all over the floor we picked up the magazine and started flipping through it and the first dish that caught our eyes was this Lamb Shank dish with favas.
 You know how we love favas ….. so, we knew we would be dining on this very soon!